Every Marvel movie coming in the next few years

 The film is directed by Chloe Zhao, and could have scope to cross over with the Guardians of the Galaxy franchise.

-Another solo movie currently in development that could fit this slot is Shang-Chi, the as-yet uncast story of Marvel’s martial arts hero from director Destin Daniel Cretton.
+The story of Marvel’s Chinese-American martial arts hero Shang-Chi from director Destin Daniel Cretton.

-The movie is set to feature Marvel’s first Asian lead, though as of yet there have been no casting details revealed.
+Canadian actor Simu Liu has been cast in the lead role, and he will become Marvel’s first Asian lead.

 We’re really just guessing at this stage, but it doesn’t seem out of the question that the already-confirmed Black Panther 2 could fill this big summer slot, earning a bit of a promotion after it broke records in its February 2018 release date.